-Conceptions of competency in Australia and abroad: similarities and differences In the context of the Australian VET sector, competency is defined in the Standards for Registered Training the consistent application of knowledge and skill to the standard of performance required in the workplace.
+Conceptions of competency in Australia and abroad: similarities and differences the consistent application of knowledge and skill to the standard of performance required in the workplace.
 It embodies the ability to transfer and apply skills and knowledge to new situations and environments.